Active fire protection: Electronically controlled

+Ignitable liquid drainage floor assembly (ILDFA)

+ILDFA uses a dual approach, combining a water-based fire suppression system in conjunction with a hollow, perforated flooring system to drain and remove spilled flammable liquid.
+This approach reduces the risk of pool fires inside infrastructure by diverting any leaked fuel away from potential ignition sources or by extinguishing any flammable liquid fire by depriving it of oxygen once it is removed.

 Fire detection

 Fire detection works using smoke or heat sensors.
 These systems are very effective tool at alerting people in the immediate vicinity of where the fire is detected but building regulations require an integrated fire detection system.
 These system not only alerts people throughout the building by triggering the fire alarm but it can also summon emergency services.
 There are two types of systems available – addressable and conventional.
-Addressable systems monitor the specific location of each device (eg smoke detector, call point or sounder).
+Addressable systems monitor the specific location of each device (e.g. smoke detector, call point or sounder).
 It means in the event of a fire or other emergency you know exactly where the problem is.
 This saves precious time and helps the emergency services prevent the loss of life and serious damage.
 Conventional systems can only determine the problem is in a general area and thus are more suited for small sites.

 When the fire detection system is activated it can also send an alert to the local fire department, broadcast a prerecorded warning message and unlock the buildings access control system.